sean-meade/cli-battleship-game/README.md

 ### Unfixed bugs

+1. First line of the board is printing above board

 For some reason the first line of the board is printing above the board every time it's printed, as shown below:

 ![First Line of board reprinting](docs/bugs/print_bug.png)

 I have tried 3 different ways of writing the clearing function and also different placement of the clearing function throughout the flow of the game.
 Nothing has seemed to stop this bug.
 I have also failed to find the error in my logic, if that is what is causing this bug.

+2. Computer takes longer to attack

+The computer currently has no way of known what moves it has made before.
+The less spaces left to attack the longer it can take the computer to choose valid coordinates.
+See Future Features section for my intended fix of this bug.

 ### Validator testing